gmvoit/just-the-docs/extensions/Cooling.md

 # Cooling
 {: .no_toc}

-Radiative cooling is what causes a galactic atmosphere to deviate from what purely cosmological structure formation would produce.
-Emission of photons removes some of the atmosphere's cosmological specific energy, allowing cold gas to accumulate at the halo's center, where it can form stars and accrete onto a central black hole.
-The resulting feedback energy released by supernova explosions and black-hole growth then further alters the atmosphere.
+Radiative cooling causes the spatial distribution of baryons in a comological halo to deviate from what purely cosmological structure formation would produce.
+Emission of photons removes the original cosmological specific energy of the baryons, allowing cold gas to accumulate at the halo's center.
+There it can form stars and give birth to a galaxy.
+Some of the galaxy's baryons may accrete onto a central black hole.
+The resulting feedback energy released as supernovae explode and the black hole grows then further alters the atmosphere.

-This page describes how the **ExpCGM** framework accounts for radiative cooling.
-Its first section defines the cooling time of atmospheric gas.
-Its second section outlines the relationship between cooling and specific entropy.
-Radiative cooling limits the central galaxy's gas supply as discussed in the third section.
-The fourth section considers atmospheric inhomogeneity and how to account for it.
-The concluding section explains how **ExpCGM** computes the atmosphere's total radiative cooling rate $\dot{E}\_{\rm rad}$.
+This page describes how the **ExpCGM** framework treats radiative cooling and proposes some extensions of the basic framework.
+Its first section discusses the cooling time of atmospheric gas.
+Its second section outlines how cooling is related to specific entropy, which determines an atmosphere's structure as discussed on the [Pressure Profiles](PresureProfiles) page.
+Its third section quantifies how losses of specific entropy result in cooling flows.
+The fourth section considers extensions of **ExpCGM** that account for atmospheric inhomogeneity and how it alters cooling and inflow rates.
+A concluding section summarizes how **ExpCGM** determines an atmosphere's total radiative cooling rate $\dot{E}\_{\rm rad}$.

 <details closed markdown="block">
   <summary>